rikosintie/Create-PingInfo/README.md

 **Usage**:

-The script takes the output from a "show cdp neighbor detail | i Dev|IP" and turns it into the strings needed by PingInfoView.
+The script takes the output from a "show cdp neighbor detail | i Dev|IP add" and turns it into the strings needed by PingInfoView.

-Exmaple of show cdp neighbor detail | i Dev|IP.
+Exmaple of show cdp neighbor detail | i Dev|IP add.
 Save this in a file called pinginfo.txt.
 ```
 Device ID: Test-IDFM8-M8-1
   IP address: 192.168.10.90